chelsea-rowell/final_project/README.md

 ![](Rplot04.png)

-## Access to Healthcare in Palestine
+## Access to Healthcare in Bethlehem and Hebron

 ![](project3final.png)